Great Apps for Online Students

 Airtable is another option for organizing your assignments, schedule, or group projects.
 The company is now giving students a free two-year pro account to access the full suite of features.
 Pull from a handy bank of templates for managing group projects, tracking your goals, creating study guides, and more.

-You can also easily search for your notes or an article you’ve saved in the app and take advantage of integrations with other programs, like Google Drive or Microsoft Teams.
+You can also easily search for your notes and take advantage of integrations with other programs, like Microsoft Teams.

 Mendeley